shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 <!-- markdown-link-check-disable-next-line -->
 {% hint style="info" %}
-Here's a video covering the basics of repositories from our free online training ["Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).
+Refer to this video on **[Using repositories](https://www.youtube.com/watch?v=b3wOs_OWvP0)** that covers the basics of repositories.
+Also available on our free online training ["Shopware 6 Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).

-Also, refer to this video on **[Using repositories](https://www.youtube.com/watch?v=b3wOs_OWvP0)**
 {% endhint %}

 ## Writing data